hamlet-io/executor-python/README.md

 To start you need to run ```make run``` or ```make run-fg```.

 After all services launched you need to run ```make shell```.
-This command opens ssh session to gen3-cli dev env service container.
+This command opens ssh session to hamlet-cli dev env service container.

 Dev env container **Makefile** has next commands:
 1. ```make install``` - builds wheel package and installs it using pip.